ponahoum/three-usdz-loader/README.md

   - Chrome
   - Mozilla
   - Edge
+  - Safari on Mac (> 15.2)
-  - Safari on Mac (might not work on iOS)
+  - Safari on iOS (> 15.2, might not work on all models due to memory limitations)

 ## Demo